LoyolaChicagoCS/gradhandbook/_sources/policy/regulations.rst.txt

 Please do not ask us to register you if you are not simultaneously submitting the completed MoU.

-The form can be scanned and emailed or turn in paper to the department staff.
+The form can be emailed to the department staff.
 If you are doing Curricular Practical Training (CPT), turn in the CPT form at the same time.
 There are three related but different terms: **job**, **internship**, and **CPT**.
 You can have a job and not have it be an internship for academic credit or you can have a job that goes on longer than an academic internship.
 Also if you are doing an academic internship, your job employer does not need to classify your position as "internship".
-If you are doing an academic internship, the `MOU <https://loyolauniversitychicago-my.sharepoint.com/:b:/g/personal/aharrin_luc_edu/EdjL1xCxOX5OtIZvwQClTkkB8ZNMWlRfvNvTuhvRIzMdww?e=BPivMt>`_ indicates only two small requirements for your employer during your time in the academic internship: The bulk of your duties must be related to doing Computer Science in the real world and the supervisor will write a few line email at the end of the time of the academic internship indicating your successful completion of all the hours required for the academic internship.
+If you are doing an academic internship, the `MOU <https://loyolauniversitychicago-my.sharepoint.com/:b:/g/personal/aharrin_luc_edu/EdjL1xCxOX5OtIZvwQClTkkB8ZNMWlRfvNvTuhvRIzMdww?e=BPivMt>`_ indicates only two small requirements for your employer during your time in the academic internship: The bulk of your duties must be related to doing Computer Science in the real world and the supervisor will write a few lines email at the end of the time of the academic internship indicating your successful completion of all the hours required for the academic internship.

 ************************************************
 Curricular Practical Training (For F-1 students)
 ************************************************

-You should consult with the `Office for International Programs(OIP) <http://www.luc.edu/oip>`_ for the full legal details of CPT.
+You should consult with the `Office of International Student and Scholar Services(ISSS) <https://www.luc.edu/isss/>`_ for the full legal details of CPT.

 Here are a few of the important points.